meta-control/metacontrol_bridge/README.md

   rospy.spin()
 ```

 This is the node whose state and parameters can be changed from ROS2.
-This node has a `~/change_state` method that allows its state to be changed, using a service in the interfaces of the [`lifecycle_msgs` package](https://github.com/meta-control/metacontrol_bridge/tree/noetic/lifecycle_msgs).
+This node has a `~/change_state` service that allows its state to be changed, using a service in the interfaces of the [`lifecycle_msgs` package](https://github.com/meta-control/metacontrol_bridge/tree/noetic/lifecycle_msgs).

 ### Build